-Bias Incident Response Team or BIRT is responsible for acting as Bentley’s “first response” team when dealing with student reported bias incidents.
+Bias Incident Response Team or BIRT is responsible for responding to student reported bias incidents.
 Additionally, in working closely with appropriate administrators, students, faculty, committees, organizations and offices BIRT plays an educational role in both fostering an inclusive campus climate and supporting targeted individuals when bias and/or hate incidents occur.
 The team has broad membership in order to support and affirm Bentley’s educational mission and to support our vision to create an institution in which people do not experience barriers because of aspects of their identity.

 Scope of the BIRT

 The BIRT has no authority to discipline any student or member of the faculty or staff.
 Bias incidents that violate Bentley University policy or Massachusetts State Law will be referred to and addressed through the University’s student conduct process and/or the criminal courts.
 Bias incidents that violate the standards outlined in Bentley’s Employment Policies and Practices will be referred to Human Resources.
 Bias incidents that violate neither the law nor University policy will be addressed by an educational response that may include conflict resolution, coordinated by BIRT.

 The Bentley University Bias Incident Response Protocol shall be interpreted and implemented in a manner consistent with Bentley’s commitment to academic freedom and freedom of expression.